Last Updated: October, 2025

 NAR clarified that broker-to-broker communication of an Office Exclusive is permitted.

-• OE/W7: Will entering a temporary waiver listing trigger days-on-market (DOM)?
+OE/W7: Will entering an Office Exclusive with Temporary Exclusion trigger days-on-market (DOM)?

-When a seller’s temporary waiver or office exclusives are mandated for full entry (Sept.
+When an Office Exclusive with Temporary Exclusion or office exclusives are mandated for full entry (Sept.
 16), DOM will calculate while a listing remains in one of those categories; however, if it is released to the MLS from either option, DOM will reset to Zero.

-• OE/W10: Can a temporarily waived listings be entered into Matrix without a price?
+OE/W9: Can an Office Exclusive with Temporary Exclusion be entered into Matrix without a price?
 Often times we take listings months in advance and depending on what work the seller decides to do prior to going live on the market, that price may change.

 When mandatory entry of Temporary Waivers goes into effect (September 2025), the listing will need to have a price entered in order to save the listing.
 That said, you can add any price you choose and also make a note in the remarks for the agents in your company with any notes/instructions.
 Of course, prior to releasing as an active listing, you will update the price, the remarks, etc. When a listing is moved from Office Exclusive (Temp Waiver) to active, the prior history will not be available to other firms/agents.

 Not entering any mandatory listing within 5 days of signatures is a violation of Stellar MLS rules and regulations.
-A listing will be required to be added as an Office Exclusive/Temporary waiver; the required fields will be the same as they are now.
+A listing will be required to be added as an Office Exclusive/Office Exclusive with Temporary Exclusion; the required fields will be the same as they are now.
 Keep in mind that adjustments/changes can be made to the listing during this period, and when ultimately released as an active listing, the history during the temporary waiver period will not be available to other firms/agents.

 First, take the listing!
 For now, have the owners sign a Temporary Waiver form and file that with Stellar within five business days, just as you do with regular listings.
 In September, you will still have the form signed, but you will add the listing into Matrix as an Office Exclusive and release it to "active" when the property is ready for showings.

-• OE/W13: Does adding a listing as an office exclusion or for a temporary waiver jeopardize the instructions that the seller has given the listing office?
+OE/W12: Does adding a listing as an office exclusion or Office Exclusive with Temporary Exclusion jeopardize the instructions that the seller has given the listing office?

 If the seller has identified their preference as an office exclusive, or as a temporary waiver to get the property ready to show, the mandatory entry into Matrix will keep that information limited to the listing office only, and therefore, there is no conflict with the seller's instructions.